-In the early 1930s Helvetia introduced a “Sports” style watch that could stand up to stresses and strains caused by vigorous activity that the, somewhat delicate, dress watches of the time could not.
+In the late 1920s Helvetia introduced a “Sports” style watch that could stand up to stresses and strains caused by vigorous activity that the, somewhat delicate, dress watches of the time could not.

 Read more about Helvetia's search for the truly Shock and Waterproof watch...

 During the 1920s Helvetia had been developing methods to make their watches more durable and able to stand up to everyday use without becoming damaged by water, dust or by being dropped or knocked.
 In 1928 they patented the method of waterproofing a watch crown by means of a clamp as shown to the right.
 I don't know if this was ever brought into production as I have never seen a watch with this waterproofing system fitted.
 (Update: See my blog post on Depollier & Helvetia)

 In 1929 Helvetia applied for a patent (No 143073) for a shock protection system for the balance of their watch movements to prevent damage to the ends of the balance, or pivot holes the balance fitted in to, by sharp movements of the balance caused by the watch being dropped or knocked.

 This comprised of a 3 pronged spring held in place over the end of the balance by a boss that had a notch cut in it to allow easy fitting and removal of the spring.
 The other end of the balance was held in place by a spring in the form of an elongated flexible blade that had one end screwed to the base plate of the movement.
 Because the balance was held between these two springs it was cushioned to a certain degree from shocks.